DevyanshMalhotra/InsightGenie/README.md

 A: Yes!
 The modular structure allows for easy integration of new features such as batch queries or advanced error handling.
 ```

-This version is fully formatted in Markdown and ready for your `README.md`.